• Mental Health

 Cancer

-About one in four people with cancer have clinical depression, and those who have had clinical depression before are more likely to have depression after their diagnosis.3 There are a multitude of cancer types and stages, and a person’s mental health may change depending on the severity of the illness.
+About one in four people with cancer have depression, and those who have had clinical depression before are more likely to have depression after their diagnosis.3 There are a multitude of cancer types and stages, and a person’s mental health may change depending on the severity of the illness.
 Experiencing depression can be influenced by major changes in quality of life, physical and social functioning, and sense of hope.

 Diabetes